JohnSnowLabs/spark-nlp/docs/en/CPUvsGPUbenchmark.md

 </div><div class="h3-box" markdown="1">

 ### Where to look for more information about Training
-Please, take a look at the [Spark NLP](https://sparknlp.org/docs/en/training) and [Spark NLP for Healthcare](https://sparknlp.org/docs/en/licensed_training) Training sections, and feel free to reach us out in case you want to maximize the performance on your GPU.
+Please, take a look at the [Spark NLP](https://sparknlp.org/docs/en/training) and feel free to reach us out in case you want to maximize the performance on your GPU.

 </div>